 6.3.1 Applicability to language

+The vulnerability associated with the difficulty of bit-oriented manipulations as described in ISO/IEC 24772-1 clause 6.3.1 applies to Fortran but is mitigated by the rich set of intrinsics provided by the language.

+The vulnerability associated with endianness does not apply to Fortran.
 Fortran defines bit positions by a bit model described in Subclause 13.3 of the standard.
 Care should be taken to understand the mapping between an external definition of the bits (for example, a control register) and the bit model.
 The programmer can rely on the bit model regardless of endian, or other hardware peculiarities.

 Fortran allows constants to be defined by binary, octal, or hexadecimal digits, collectively called BOZ constants.
 These values can be assigned to named constants thereby providing a name for a mask.